Today the kids are back at school. Every last one of them. Praise Be.

 Alas, the kids are in school at a beautiful private school in our area and we are all adjusting again to proper bedtimes, packed lunches, and, for me, the sound of silence.
 Yesterday morning, my first alone, I rejoiced and grieved how blissfully alone I was.

 Next month we are going to a fundraiser in Philadelphia for the Emily Whitehead Foundation (EWF) who I mentioned before is the non-profit that helped us get synced up with CAR T therapy.
 As part of our attendance, we were asked to share Beau’s CAR T story.

 Easy, I thought, because I am never at a loss for words.
 But the days have come and gone and the reminder emails have started to stack- up and I just couldn’t find the time, or gumption, to do it.
 This morning I vowed that with my free time I would just sit down and do the dang write-up!

-Now I am just tired.
+Now, I am finished and tired.

 It’s hard to write 750 words the encapsulate the last 4 years of trauma.
 It’s no wonder I’ve been avoiding it.